Condo conversions and tax bills

 The timing of tax bills

-We bill most conversions during the 2016 calendar year in time for the first quarter of the 2018 fiscal year.
+We will bill most conversions during the 2022 calendar year in time for the first quarter of fiscal year 2024 which will begin on July 1, 2023.
 Here’s a timeline:

 |Calendar year of conversion||Fiscal Year where conversion is shown on first-quarter tax bill|